 Skin Prick Allergy Testing

-This is the gold standard for identifying allergies.
+Skin Prick Testing is the gold standard for identifying allergies.
 It is a safe, fast and virtually painless procedure which can be carried out from the age of 6 months old.
 We place small droplets of allergens onto the skin with a little scratch and within 15 minutes we have your test results ready for interpretation by our doctors.
-What we test for on the day will depend on the condition, known sensitivities and previous reactions.

 The following allergens can be tested: